 This entry is going to cover the editing/mixing portion of the recording process and my thoughts along each step of the way.
-This not going to be a step by step entry; I’m not going to cover every EQ setting and compression ratio on each track.
+This not going to be a step by step entry that covers every EQ setting and compression ratio on each track.

 The recording process began in early April 2018.
 All instruments and vocals were tracked by the end of the month.
 The plan was to release the debut Opium Winter EP by the beginning of the summer.
 Instead it was officially released April 1, 2019… almost exactly one year later.